floooh/fips/README.md

 ### Public Service Announcements

+- **03-Dec-2015**: I have added a new 'no\_auto\_import' policy/feature for
+  advanced uses which allows to manually select modules from imported projects.
+This is more work but can provide a cleaner project layout if only a few modules from imported projects are needed.
+See the documentation web page for details (http://floooh.github.io/fips/imports.html, search for 'Selectively importing modules').
+The default behaviour should be exactly as before.
+If anything is broken in your project, please don't hesitate to write a ticket :)

 - **13-Oct-2015**: 'fips run' has learned to run Android apps, after building your project with one of the Android build configs, simply do a 'fips run [target]' like on the other platforms.
 This will (re-)install